-Anyway, I learned later that if I had let the current take me, it would have spat me back out on the surface anyway, and I wouldn’t have lost so much energy fighting something I was powerless against.
+What I learned later, when I was refueling on the shore after I left the ocean for the safety of the beach, was that if I had let the current take me, it would have spat me back out on the surface anyway, and I wouldn’t have lost so much energy fighting something I was powerless against.

 If I had let go, I wouldn’t have suffered, and I certainly wouldn’t have feared going back out into the waves.